kokoalberti/raster-baselayers/README.md

 # raster-baselayers

-Set of Makefiles to download, optimize, and upload a selection of public raster datasets to AWS S3.
+Set of Makefiles to download and optimize selection of public raster datasets.

 * [globcover](datasets/globcover/)
 * [worldclim](datasets/worldclim/)